 In late October 2013, after a year of uninterrupted residency, an approaching deadline to move the goats to make way for a long-anticipated development project raised the possibility of the herd being split up.
 Instead, a handful of its volunteer caretakers stepped up to purchase the herd in order to ensure that it remained intact, for the good of both the herd and the community — with the goal of finding a new publicly-accessible home.

 While the herd no longer will reside on SE Belmont Street, its new owners officially named them The Belmont Goats in recognition of the history of urban goats at Goat Field.

 Early in October 2014, at the invitation of the neighborhood and after a successful crowdfunding campaign, The Belmont Goats relocated to Lents Town Center in partnership with Green Lents, on land provided by the Portland Development Commission.

 Current plans call for the herd to reside in Lents at least through 2015, where it will continue its found mission as a kind of rural community in an urban environment.

 Our fiscal sponsor Green Lents is an all-volunteer run 501(c)(3) non-profit with a mission to provide education, volunteer, and leadership opportunities in and around the Lents neighborhood to promote a thriving, sustainable community.

-We now have scheduled gate hours on Saturdays between 11:00am and 2:00pm, weather permitting.
+We now have scheduled gate hours on Saturdays and Sundays between 11:00am and 2:00pm, weather permitting.
 Unscheduled gate hours continue as usual when we're on-site and not doing chores.

 Goats typically are out and about during daylight hours, but secured for comfort and safety inside the shelter at night.
 Gate hours still are to be determined, and so might be intermittent.
 Keep an eye on our social media profiles for updates, or announcements of specific days we know we'll be on-site.
 If you see a caretaker, feel free to ask if it's visiting hours!